bohendo/blog-content/health/ldl.md

 Low density lipoproteins are created in the blood stream from VLDL particles which have already dropped off a significant chunk of their fuel cargo.
 LDL transporters generally carry more cholesterol than triglycerides.

-Because LDL contains more cholesterol than triglycerides, it's common to refer to it as "LDL Cholesterol" ie cholesterol that is being transported by LDL particles.
-The Statin Hypothesis claims that LDL is "bad cholesterol" & you generally want low levels of it in your blood.
+Because LDL contains more cholesterol than triglycerides, it's common to refer to it's payload as "LDL Cholesterol" ie cholesterol that is being transported by LDL particles.
+The Statin Hypothesis claims that cholesterol in LDL is "bad cholesterol" & you generally want low levels of it in your blood.

 ### HDL